 Bulgaria has highly developed sectors of tourism, including ecotourism and cultural tourism.

-The capital of Bulgaria is also a great place to visit: Sofia is a great cultural center of Bulgaria, with plenty of museums, cathedrals and fortresses to see.
-It’s also slightly cheaper than Romania, so that can be considered an added bonus.
+The country’s capital is also a great place to visit: Sofia is a great cultural center of Bulgaria, with plenty of museums, cathedrals and fortresses to see.
+It’s also slightly cheaper than Romania, so that can be considered a bonus.

 Other attractions in Bulgaria include visiting cities such as Varna (the third largest city in Bulgaria and a great seaside resort), Balchik (a small town on the lands of the Black Sea, with an amazing botanic garden and Queen Mary’s castle), as well as climbing mountains.